 Should You List a Side Hustle on Your Resume?
 Here’s When It Helps (And When It Doesn’t)

-Robert Browne, Skills & Growth Contributor
+Robert Browne, Professional Growth Writer

 In a world that thrives on hustle culture and the pursuit of passions on the side, you might find yourself juggling a full-time job and a side hustle.
 This extra endeavor might be as small as dog-walking on weekends or as intricate as running a flourishing blog or Etsy store.
 Among the many questions that arise when you're curating your professional journey, one stands out: should your side hustle make an appearance on your resume?
 If you’re nodding along because this resonates, let's navigate this nuanced terrain to see when listing a side hustle is an act of genius or a strategic pause.